Homebrew Magic Items Ideas D&D 5e

 The party must then travel to her tomb to prove that they are worthy to receive the mace.
 They then need to reorganize the weapon so that it can be used in combat.

-Read Also: Javelin 5e D&D Guide
+Read Also: Find Familiar 5e D&D Guide

 They must also restore the weapon’s legend and fight orc raiding parties using it.
 This will create fear in the orcs horde, which could stop the invasion from the beginning.